Adam Thielen Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Matchup vs. Dallas

-- In his three matchups against the Cowboys, Thielen's 69.7 receiving yards average is 7.2 more than his over/under for Sunday's game (62.5).
+- Against the Cowboys, Thielen has averaged 69.7 receiving yards per game over his three career matchups, 7.2 more than his over/under for Sunday's game.

 - Thielen, in three matchups, had a touchdown catch once.
 And he had multiple TDs in that game.

-- This week Thielen will face the NFL's 30th-ranked pass defense (311.2 yards allowed per game).
+- The Cowboys have the NFL's 30th-ranked pass defense this season, surrendering 311.2 yards per game through the air.

-- The Cowboys have surrendered 12 touchdowns through the air (2.0 per game).
-They are 17th in the league in that category.
+- With 12 passing TDs conceded this season, the Cowboys defense is ranked 17th in the NFL.

 Recent Performances

-- In his Week 6 outing against the Panthers, Thielen was targeted 13 times, picking up 126 yards on 11 receptions while scoring one touchdown.
+- Thielen put together a 126-yard performance against the Panthers in Week 6 on 11 catches while being targeted 13 times and scoring one touchdown.

-- Thielen has contributed with 16 receptions for 212 yards and one touchdown in his last three games.
-He's been targeted 24 times, producing 70.7 yards per game.
+- Thielen has reeled in 16 passes (on 24 targets) for 212 yards (70.7 per game) and one touchdown over his last three outings.

 Thielen's Minnesota Teammates